davidchun847/text-recognizer-service/README.md

 # Contributions:
 - Code refactored to reduce the duplicate codes <br/>
 - Make it works in Windows 10 as well <br/>
-- Add docker compose to run train and service without cmd options (WORKING) <br/>
+- Add docker compose to run train and service without cmd options <br/>
 - Add BentoML service (WORK_TO_DO) <br/>

 # Reference